While cities use one-shot vaccines for homeless populations, Washington is still discussing, rollout weeks away

 King County’s public health officer Dr. Jeff Duchin and others in the public health and homelessness spheres in other counties have been advocating the state to move up its timeline, said Jody Rauch, a public health nurse who coordinates the King County’s homelessness response, in a call with homeless service providers on March 3.

 “I am holding out hope that they’re listening to us,” Rauch said.
-“We have been doing some pretty heavy advocacy… to push that timeline up and communicating the lower than average life expectancy [among people living homeless].”
+“We have been doing some pretty heavy advocacy … to push that timeline up and communicating the lower than average life expectancy [among people living homeless].”

 The death rate from COVID-19 among the homeless population, nationally, may be 1.3 times that of the general population, according to a draft study from UCLA researchers released this month.

-Locally, few homeless people appear to have died of COVID-19: King County has so far tracked four deaths in emergency shelters and 10 among encampment-dwellers, people living in vehicles, and people who were homeless in the last year but have recently been housed, according to pubic health data.
+Locally, few homeless people appear to have died of COVID-19: King County has so far tracked four deaths in emergency shelters and 10 among encampment-dwellers, people living in vehicles, and people who were homeless in the last year but have recently been housed, according to public health data.

 After a December all-time spike in homeless COVID-19 cases, the numbers have lowered in recent weeks.